 Bring Ear Plugs

 Car horns, crowing roosters, and horse’s hooves on cobblestone streets.
 Cuba never sleeps and neither will you without ear plugs.
 This hard working nation is moving constantly and if your accommodation is located in the center of town you will be in the thick of it.
-Getting a good night’s sleep will keep you energized and ready for adventure.
+Getting a good night’s sleep, with ear plugs, will keep you energized and ready for adventure.

 Stay in Casa Particulars